-CaféX Communications has built CaféX Fusion Live Assist[TM], which is a live assist solution based on the architectural principles previously discussed.
-Unlike the Amazon Mayday application that works only on the Kindle HDX device, the CaféX Fusion Live Assist software is device and infrastructure agnostic.
+CaféX Communications has built CaféX Live Assist®, which is a live assistance solution based on the architectural principles previously discussed.
+Unlike the Amazon Mayday application that works only on the Kindle HDX device, the CaféX Live Assist software is device and infrastructure agnostic.
 It brings live assist engagement capabilities to various contact center and unified communication infrastructures as well as to iOS and Android mobile platforms, along with desktop-based browsers.

 The CaféX offering has two component parts: Fusion Client SDK and Fusion Palettes.
-Fusion Client SDK extends enterprise unified communications capabilities into the mobile or web app, including voice, video, instant messaging and presence, document sharing, annotating, etc. Thus, when deploying CaféX Fusion, an organization that has rolled out a unified communications solution from Cisco or Microsoft continues to use its existing communications infrastructure.
+Fusion Client SDK extends enterprise unified communications capabilities into the mobile or web app, including voice, video, instant messaging and presence, document sharing, annotating, etc. Thus, when deploying CaféX Fusion, an organization that has rolled out a unified communications solution continues to use its existing communications infrastructure.
 Furthermore, the people within the organization interacting with clients and customers who are using the mobile app continue to interact with them using the same phones, video units, and PC interfaces they use for internal communications.